Best Online Physical Therapy Programs

 More than 72 million Americans are Baby Boomers.
 They were born between 1946 and 1964.
 This is the second-largest generation.
 It’s aging, too.
 This is causing growing demand for physical therapy.

 If you become a physical therapist or physical therapist assistant, you’ll gain job security.
 It’s a rewarding career as well.
 As a physical therapist , you’ll help patients live healthier lives.
 They’ll also live lives free of pain.
 A physical therapy degree will set you up for a stable career in the physical therapy field.

 What Do Physical Therapists Do?

-A physical therapist assistant helps put a patient’s care plan into action through treatments like stretching and massage.
-This assistant also often keeps track of a patient’s progress, making any suggestions for improved patient care to the physical therapist.
+A physical therapist assistant helps put a patient’s care plan into action.
+They do treatments like stretching and massage.
+A PT assistant also often keeps track of a patient’s progress.
+They might make suggestions for improved patient care to the physical therapist.

 Can I Earn a Physical Therapy Degree Online?

 Yes!
 There are fully online physical therapy degree programs.
 These tend to be Transitional Doctor of Physical Therapy programs.
 These are designed to help practicing physical therapists meet today’s educational standards for the industry.